Isaac Paredes Player Props: Rays vs. Rangers

 Isaac Paredes At The Plate

-- He ranks 69th in batting average, 23rd in on base percentage, and 17th in slugging among the qualified batters in MLB play.
+- Among qualified hitters in baseball, he ranks 79th in batting average, 26th in on-base percentage, and 21st in slugging.

-- In 40.2% of his games this season, Paredes has had at least one RBI.
-He's picked up more than one in 11.0% and driven in three or more of his team's runs in six contests.
+- Paredes has had an RBI in 33 games this season (39.8%), including nine multi-RBI outings (10.8%).
+He has also driven home three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.